-TCNJ prides itself on its efforts to prevent sexual assault and be responsive to the needs of victims and survivors in accordance with the language and intent of the state's

-Campus Sexual Assault Victim's Bill of Rights.
-Sexual assault is against state and federal law and is in violation of the Student Code of Conduct.
+TCNJ prides itself on its efforts to prevent sexual assault and be responsive to the needs of victims and survivors in accordance with the language and intent of the state's Campus Sexual Assault Victim's Bill of Rights.
+Sexual assault is against state and federal law and is in violation of the student conduct code.
 Behavior of this kind will not be tolerated and could ultimately result in expulsion from this institution.